srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 ---
 comments: true
-tags:
-  - multihoming
-  - ethernet-segments
 ---

+# EVPN-MH Configuration

-In this part, we will focus on configurations.
-The goal is to configure the SR Linux fabric with the necessary configuration items for a multiomed CE.
+In this part, we will focus on configuration tasks required to enable multihoming in our fabric.

+EVPN-MH configuration touches Ethernet Segment (ES) peers.
+ES peer is a leaf that has links to a multihomed host.
+In our case `leaf1` and `leaf2` are ES peers, because CE1 is connected to both of them.

-The following items need to be configured in all ES peers, which are the PEs that has links to the multi-homed `ce1`.
-In this tutorial, these are `leaf1` and `leaf2`.
+The following items need to be configured on ES Peers:

 + A LAG and member interfaces
 + Ethernet segment